Smear test / PAP smear with HPV testing

 HPV Vaccination and Prevention

-HPV vaccination (offered to teens and available privately for adults under 45)
+• HPV vaccination (available for teens and privately for adults under 45)

-HPV tests, which identify specific high-risk HPV types and assess cervical cancer risk
+• HPV tests to identify high-risk HPV types and cervical cancer risk

-Smoking cessation, which helps your body clear HPV faster
+• Smoking cessation to help your body clear HPV faster

-If you’re unsure about your vaccination history or eligibility, we’re happy to advise and offer private vaccination if appropriate.
+If you’re unsure about your vaccination history or eligibility we can advise and offer private vaccination if appropriate.

-Early detection is paramount in the prevention and treatment of cervical cancer.
-Regular screening tests play a crucial role in identifying abnormal cell changes early, allowing for timely intervention and reducing the risk of cervical cancer.
-If left untreated, these abnormal cell changes can progress to cervical cancer, which can be life-threatening.
-By participating in regular screening tests and maintaining follow-up appointments with healthcare providers, women can ensure that any abnormal cell changes are detected and treated early.
-Staying informed about cervical health and taking proactive measures, such as getting vaccinated against HPV and practicing safe sex, are also vital steps in reducing the risk of developing cervical cancer.
+Early detection is key to prevention and treatment of cervical cancer.
+Screening tests play a vital role in detecting abnormal cell changes early allowing for timely intervention and reducing cervical cancer risk.
+If left untreated these abnormal cell changes can progress to cervical cancer which can be life threatening.
+By attending regular screening tests and follow up appointments with your healthcare provider you can ensure any abnormal cell changes are detected and treated early.
+Staying informed about cervical health and taking proactive measures such as getting vaccinated against HPV and having safe sex are also important steps in reducing cervical cancer risk.

 Why Choose Happiher for Cervical Screening?